juxhouse/bela-resources/API.md

-Replaces all built elements, all built dependencies and all built containments.

-All built elements that are not marked as "third-party" and that do not have a container will be contained by the implicit top-level organization container.

 Modeled elements, modeled dependencies and modeled containments are preserved.
 Modeled elements that have the same path (see "ElementPath" below) as a new built element, will have `(Model)` appended to their name.